 For some drugs, you can get a long-term supply (also called an "extended supply") when you fill your prescription.
+Specialty drugs or other drugs deemed not eligible for an extended supply by the plan do not qualify for an extended supply.
+Please see your Prescription Drug Guide to find out what drugs are restricted.
 A long-term supply is up to a 90-day supply.
 (For details on where and how to get a long-term supply of a drug, see Chapter 5, Section 2.4.)